NikolasMMSM/Product-Mgnt-AI-Agents/README.md

-# 🤖 AI Agent – Agile Project Analysis
+# 🤖 AI Agent – Agile Project Analysis For Project/Product Managers

 This project is a Streamlit-based AI assistant that analyzes agile project data exported from Azure DevOps.
 The agent acts as a **digital consultant**, capable of evaluating project planning, in-progress performance, or retrospective insights — depending on the current status of the project.